FeedBackDevs/feedback/README.md

 FeedBack - Music &amp; Rhythm Game Engine

 If you are interested in contributing to the project, please check the project [wiki](https://github.com/FeedBackDevs/feedback/wiki) for details.
+You may also like to join dev discussion at the [googlegroups forum](https://groups.google.com/forum/#!forum/feedback-dev).

 Hacking and environment/setup instructions can be found [here](https://github.com/FeedBackDevs/feedback/wiki/Dev-Environment).